 Dr Bradley Elliott

-I am a Senior Lecturer in Physiology and an active research scientist into the biology of ageing, specialising in how and why humans lose muscle mass with age and what can be done to prevent this.
+I am Reader in Human Physiology and an active research scientist into the biology of ageing, specialising in how and why humans lose muscle mass with age and what can be done to prevent this.
 My research is translational, I use both in vitro and in vivo human models to better understand human ageing physiology.

 I completed a Bachelor of Science (Honours) in the Department of Sport and Exercise Sciences at the University of Auckland, New Zealand before a Master of Science (Experimental Medicine) at Université Laval, Canada.
 My doctorate was done here at the University of Westminster where I worked on human and applied physiology, examining myostatin regulation and muscle loss mechanisms during hypoxia and high altitude, as relevant to mountaineering and disease such as COPD.